danielpalme/ReportGenerator/src/Readme.txt

 4.6.0.0

     * New: #210: Strong named all DLLs.
 Plugins have to be strong named too.
+    * New: #348: Added coverage indicator for methods/properties
+    * New: #349: Apply query string to referenced CSS and JavaScript files and links to support SAS tokens (e.g. on blob storage)
     * New: Added Source Link for Nuget package 'ReportGenerator.Core'
-    * New: #348: Added coverage indicator for methods/properties

 4.5.8.0